AlmogDob/Vector_Field_Simulaitor/README.md

 * the particles have *NO* connection to the matrixes of the vector field.
 So you need to make sure they work on the same vector field function.

-* You can limit the FPS by uncommenting the line:
+* You can limit the FPS by uncommenting the line (like in the example):
 ``` C
     if (time_to_wait > 0 && time_to_wait < FRAME_TARGET_TIME) {
         // SDL_Delay(time_to_wait);